 Here are the most common causes of belly fat.

 Many clinical research studies show a link between excess sugar consumption and belly fat.
 The culprit appears to be fructose.
 Granulated sugar (sucrose) contains 50% fructose, and high fructose corn syrup contains 55% fructose.
-These studies show increased intake of beverages containing fructose decreases insulin sensitivity and increases belly fat, even when consumed as part of a calorie-restricted diet.
+These studies show that increased intake of beverages containing fructose decreases insulin sensitivity and increases belly fat, even when consumed as part of a calorie-restricted diet.

 Refined carbs are those that contain no fiber.
 They are white foods, such as white bread, white rice, and white flour.
-(The latter is the most commonly used and consumed refined carb. ) Because there is no fiber in refined carbs to slow glucose absorption, consuming these foods cause spikes in blood sugar levels.
+(The latter is the most commonly used and consumed refined carb. ) Because there is no fiber in refined carbs to slow glucose absorption, consuming these foods causes spikes in blood sugar levels.
 This can lead to many health problems, including type 2 diabetes.

 Over-consumption of refined carbs also leads to weight gain and increased belly fat, according to several studies.

 Many studies show excess alcohol consumption may lead to weight gain, especially in the stomach region.
-Alcohol is thought not only to suppress fat burning, but to also send much of its calories to your belly.
+Alcohol is thought not only to suppress fat burning but also to send much of its calories to your belly.
 (Yes, “belly fat” is a real thing.)